Privacy Seminar 2019

 - Some information about how to prepare a good scientific presentation.

 - Slides of the first two lectures (see schedule below).

 - The Privacy Wiki

-Schedule (spring 2018)Lectures take place from 10:45 to 12:30 in room HG00.071.
+Schedule (spring 2019)Lectures take place from 10:45 to 12:30 on Thursday.
 Slides of presentations that are available are linked from here.
 The links are released after the lecture.

 Please note that this is a seminar.
 Therefore the classes are not taught as a video lecture!